Offshore Energies UK

-Offshore Energies UK (OEUK), formerly known as Oil and Gas UK (OGUK), is a trade association for the United Kingdom offshore energies industry.
-The current Chief Executive is Deirdre Michie O.B.E.
+Offshore Energies UK (OEUK), formerly Oil and Gas UK (OGUK), is a trade association for the United Kingdom offshore energy industry.
+The current Chief Executive is David Whitehouse.

 History

 OEUK is a not-for-profit organisation, established in April 2007 on the foundations of the UK Offshore Operators Association (UKOOA).
 The association is the leading representative body for the UK offshore energies that stretches back over 30 years.
 Its membership is open to all companies active in the area; these include businesses such as super majors, independent oil companies, wind and hydrogen, and SMEs working in the supply chain.

 Function

 OEUK is a trade association for the whole sector.
 It is a source of information for and about the UK Upstream and a gateway to industry networks and expertise.